jplindstrom/p5-autobox-Transform/README.md

-When in doubt, assume they work like `map` and `grep` (i.e. return a list), and convert the return value to references where you might have an unobvious list context.
+When in doubt, assume they work like `map` and `grep` (i.e. return a list), and convert the return value to references where you might have an non-obvious list context.
 E.g.

 ### Incorrect